terrylinooo/wp-mermaid/README.md

 ![](assets/example-gutenberg-block-2.png)

+### Changelog

+1.0.0

+- First release.

+1.0.1

+- Upgrade Mermaid JavaScript library from 8.5.0 to 8.9.0

+1.0.2

+- Add Japanese (ja_JP) translation, thanks to [Colocal](https://colocal.com/).
+- Test with PHP 8.2.5 and WordPress 6.2.2
+- Upgrade Mermaid JavaScript library from 8.9.0 to 9.4.3

 ### License

 WP Mermaid is developed by [Terry Lin](https://terryl.in) and released under the terms of the GNU General Public License v3.